sebastianromerocruz/CS505-material/src/introduction/README.md

 ### Part 2: _Course Prerequisites_

-You must, ostensibly, have a minimum grade of **C in CS121** in order to take CS122, this class.
-If this is not the case for you, please speak to your advisor as soon as possible so that you can switch to a different course plan.

-That being said, it has been a long break, and we are all liable to forget material.
-So, if you feel that your CS121 foundation is not as solid as you would like it to be, please feel free to go through the textbook and review the material.
+The single prerequisite course for success of non-CS college graduates in MS in CS/SDE by effective hands-on introduction to computational thinking and Java programming based on the Pace University unique VM-empowered Seidenberg Portal Lab that enables students to practice programming anywhere anytime.

-More importantly, if there is anything at all that you don't understand, or would like to know more about, **please raise your hand**.
+That being said, if there is anything at all that you don't understand, or would like to know more about, **please raise your hand**.
 Believe it or not, the more questions you ask, the more **I** learn.
 Not just about the types of things that I may not be explaining correctly, but about the material itself as well.
 The best way to learn something is to teach it to somebody else.
 So I encourage all of you to raise your hand and ask as many questions as possible.
 The more you challenge my knowledge on the language with questions, the more we will learn as a class, and the better your grades will be.

 Java can be a rather complicated language, and the topics that we will be covering this semester are on the tricky side, so let's make sure that we're all on the same page as much as possible.